mlb5000/CFunctionWrapperGenerator/README.md

         Unit::Foo m_unit;
     };

-**Note**: you would typically only use one pattern, either Individual or Master in your injection, not both.
+**NOTE**: you would typically only use one pattern, either Individual or Master in your injection, not both.

 Now, Foo.bar() can just call its C functions through the interfaces